 – We recommend you drink very little alcohol on the first few dates.
 When you’re feeling very relaxed, it can be very easy to let important details slip, or agree to something unsafe.
 If you are taking a taxi, make sure he doesn’t overhear your address.
 Also, be careful he doesn’t see your address on your driver license.

-- For your third date, we recommend an activity which he might find challenging, so you can see how he reacts if things aren’t going his way.
-He should meet your friends or family if it’s not too early for you, so this could be the activity.
-If that’s not possible, how about a trip to a museum or an art gallery?
-Please choose a safe public venue.
+– For your third date, we recommend an activity which he might find challenging, so you can see how he reacts if things aren’t going his way.
+At some point later, he should meet your friends or family so they can give you their input.

 – Lie detection is something you must take seriously in the early stages of a relationship.
 You must be very tuned in to the details of his past life.
 Dangerous personalities lie often.
 The way to discover this is to pay careful attention to what he tells you and to remember the details.
 Then, on later occasions when he’s forgotten his own lies, and tells you something contradictory, you will be on to it.

 The needle is initially set at the lower end of the yellow band.
 Every time you complete a date assessment, the safety dial updates accordingly.
 The needle will stay in the yellow band for the first six date assessments, but if the app raises red flags about your suitor’s behavior, it will drop into the red band.
-If there are no red flags after six date assessments and a general assessment, and no outstanding to-do items, the needle will move up to the green band.
+If there are no red flags after six date assessments and a general assessment, the needle will move up to the green band.

-The dial ascends higher into the green band if you answered ‘Yes’ to any of the three positive character questions (the second, third and fourth questions in the date assessment).
+The dial ascends higher into the green band if you answered ‘Yes’ to any of the three positive character questions (the second, third and fourth questions) in the latest date assessment.
 To clarify, these positive character questions will only affect the score when the needle is already in the green band.

-This page is also referred to as the ‘Suitor Summary’ screen, from where you can view warnings and take action, review dates or answer general questions about your suitors.
+This page is also referred to as the ‘Suitor Summary’ screen, where you can view warnings and take action, review dates or answer general questions about your suitor.